I Have Sold a Plot of Land. Can I Claim Anything Against My Income Tax?

 If you have sold a plot of land, there is often an understandable desire to know if there are any parts of that process that you can claim against your income tax to recoup some of the expense.
 Transfers of land titles, sale of property and anything that falls under the realm of real estate can have a maze of potential taxes and credits that may or may not apply so it helps to get a bird’s eye of the whole picture to know what applies to your situation.

-What Am I Responsible for After I Sell a Plot of Land?
+What Am I Responsible for After a Land Sale?

 Selling a plot of land is an intricate process that involves many parties including real estate professionals, lawyers, bankers and more.
 Once the sale of your plot of land is complete, there are a few actions that must be taken right away to ensure there are no penalties levied against you.